-Temperature rise by dielectric losses
+Temperature rise dielectric losses

+This is the conductor temperature rise above the ambient temperature caused by dielectric losses respectively above the surface temperature of cable or duct in tunnel and above the surface temperature of the cable in riser.
 The temperature rise caused by dielectric losses is relevant for high-voltage cables because the losses are strongly voltage dependent.
-If the application of system voltage occurs, then an additional transient temperature rise due to the dielectric loss has to be calculated with following assumptions:
+If the application of system voltage occurs, then an additional transient temperature rise due to the dielectric loss has to be calculated.

 Symbol